Skip to Main Content

 Opinionated About Dining and What the Rankings Signal

 For the reader deciding between a casual dinner at Ops and a table at one of Manhattan's higher-ticket operations, the OAD Cheap Eats credential is specifically useful.
 It separates venues that earn their following on food quality from those that coast on location, nostalgia, or novelty.
-The restaurants at the leading of that list tend to be the ones that food-focused visitors to New York come back to on a second or third trip, when the first-visit marquee experiences have already been checked off.
+The restaurants at the top of that list tend to be the ones that food-focused visitors to New York come back to on a second or third trip, when the first-visit marquee experiences have already been checked off.
 Ops occupies that returning-visitor tier.

 Evening Hours and the Rhythm of the East Village

 The East Village at dinner runs early by Manhattan standards.
 By 6:30 pm on a weekday, the bar stools along 2nd Ave are filling, and the restaurants that depend on walk-in traffic rather than advance reservations see their wait times build quickly.
-Arriving at opening is the practical move for anyone who has not secured a booking.

 Ops in the Wider New York Pizza Picture